EdvardM/railsgirls-ruby/basics.md

 end
 ```

-Unless the reader is quite familiar with Ruby and Rails, it is not easy to see what is being printed.
-Now consider the version that splits up that a bit using hopefully more proper variable names:
+Unless the reader is quite familiar with Ruby and Rails, it is not easy to see
+what is actually printed.
+Next consider the version that splits up that a bit,
+using hopefully more human-readable variable names:

 ```ruby
 min_creation_time = Time.now - 7.days